AD0791/formation/udemy/Docker-Mastery-Commands/course/coursenotes.md

 -> Network driver = built-in 3rd party extensions that give you a virtual network features.

-> docker network create my_app_net
+`docker network create my_app_net`

-> spawns a new virtual network for you to attach containers.
+spawns a new virtual network for you to attach containers.
 In this case the new network willl be named my_app_net. you will that the default driver is bridge.
 It create his own subnet and gateway.

-> docker container run -d --name new_nginx --network my_app_net nginx
+`docker container run -d --name new_nginx --network my_app_net nginx`

-> **--network** will put the new_nginx app in the my_app_net network
+**--network** will put the new_nginx app in the my_app_net network

-> docker network inspect my_app_net
+`docker network inspect my_app_net`

-> docker network --help
+`docker network --help`

-> see the options.
+see the options.

-> docker network connect networkid
+`docker network connect networkid`

-> to connect containers on a network **networkid**. now these containers can be connected to two networks (the bridge and the new network).
+to connect containers on a network **networkid**. now these containers can be connected to two networks (the bridge and the new network).

-> docker container disconnect networkid
+`docker container disconnect networkid`

-> to disconnect a container from the additionnal network
+to disconnect a container from the additionnal network

-> docker network create --help
+`docker network create --help`

-> To find help.
+To find help.

--> **--driver** to specify a 3rd party driver
+**--driver** to specify a 3rd party driver

+Good Practice:

-Good Practice { - create your app on the same docker network
+- create your app on the same docker network
 - their inter-communication never leaves the host
 - all externallly exposed ports closed by defaults
 - must manually expose via -p, which is better default security
 - get better with swarm and overlay networks
-  }

 ## Lecture 7 Docker Networks: DNS